Egypt jails high-profile political activist after others released | Law-Order

 The U.S. State Department welcomed the releases, but urged Egypt to release "all unjustly detained political prisoners".
 There was no immediate comment from the public prosecutor.

-Lawyer Nasser Amin told Reuters it was unclear where Kassem had been taken, and said his case's quick referral to trial before a ruling on a request for bail was unusually harsh for the crime.
+Lawyer Nasser Amin told Reuters the case's quick referral to trial before a ruling on a request for bail was unusually harsh for the crime.
 His trial is set for Sept.
-2. "Hisham Kassem committed the crimes of insult, slander, and assault," said a security source at the ministry of interior.

-"Legal measures were taken against him, like in any case, and he was presented to the relevant prosecution for investigation in the presence of his lawyer."
-Kassem in recent months has been especially critical of Sisi, an ex-general, and his government, which over the last year and a half has been mired in an economic crisis.

-"The change that needs to happen is not just about Sisi no longer being in power, but a restructuring of the Egyptian economy that cannot happen with the military in power," he said in a BBC interview in July.
-The government has sought to address freedom and human rights issues in recent years, including opening a national dialogue with civil society leaders and granting amnesty for some prominent prisoners.
+2. Ismail told Reuters that Kassem had been moved to the 10th of Ramadan prison.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)